Canadiens beat Maple Leafs 3-2 in OT to force Game 7 - WHIZ News

 With his team outshot 13-2 and struggling to generate anything in the extra period, Kotkaniemi ripped a shot past Jack Campbell’s glove side after Toronto defenseman Travis Dermott turned the puck over to Paul Byron.

-“It’s pretty unbelievable,” the 20-year-old Kotkaniemi said.
+“It’s pretty unbelievable,” said the 20-year-old Kotkaniemi, who was a healthy scratch in Game 1.
 “Remarkable … it’s a great feeling.
 Especially when the fans are in the stands.
 Gives you goosebumps.”

 Jason Spezza and T.J.
 Brodie scored for Toronto, beating Price with under 10 minutes to go in regulation to tie it.
 Campbell stopped 28 shots.